csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **d**.
 This 4-square game can be generalized to n squares for any n > 2.
 Prove that A wins if n is even and loses if n is odd.

 **5.9** This problem exercises the basic concepts of game playing, using tic-tac-toe (noughts and crosses) as an example.
-We define Xn as the number of rows, columns, or diagonals

-with exactly n X’s and no O’s.
+We define X~n~ as the number of rows, columns, or diagonals with exactly n X’s and no O’s.
 Similarly, On is the number of rows, columns, or diagonals with just n O’s.
-The utility function assigns +1 to any position with X3 = 1 and −1 to any position with O3 = 1.
+The utility function assigns +1 to any position with X~3~ = 1 and −1 to any position with O3 = 1.
 All other terminal positions have utility 0.
 For nonterminal positions, we use a linear evaluation function defined as Eval(s) = 3x~2~(s)+x~1~(s)−(3O2(s)+O1(s)).

 **a**.
 Approximately how many possible games of tic-tac-toe are there?

 **b**.
-Show the whole game tree starting from an empty board down to depth 2 (i.e., one X

-and one O on the board), taking symmetry into account.
+Show the whole game tree starting from an empty board down to depth 2 (i.e., one X  and one O on the board), taking symmetry into account.

 **c**.
 Mark on your tree the evaluations of all the positions at depth 2.